 Dean Eckles

-William F. Pounds Associate Professor of Management and an Associate Professor of Marketing at MIT Sloan
+William F. Pounds Associate Professor of Management and Associate Professor of Marketing, MIT Sloan

 Long ties and tendencies toward triadic closure